 “Given the vastness of the ocean, I would not be at all surprised if someday some intrepid explorer discovered some bizarre new form of sea life that we never thought possible.
 It might be some creature of enormous size, a radically new body design, or some unique way that it "makes a living."

 Full transcripts of The Stronsay Beast witness testimonies are held in the National Museum of Scotland in Edinburgh and can be viewed by appointment.
 Their telephone number is +44 300 123 6789.
 You should give them a call the next time you're in Scotland.
-Who knows, maybe you will observe something which has thus far been overlooked.
+Who knows, maybe you will observe something in the records which has thus far been overlooked.